 - There is an international USCIS field office located in the country in which you reside, or,

-- If you reside within the consular office’s jurisdiction for countries in which there is no USCIS field office and exceptional circumstances (PDF, 61 KB) exist that warrant the local filing.
+- If you reside within the consular office’s jurisdiction for countries in which there is no USCIS field office and exceptional circumstances (PDF) exist that warrant the local filing.

 - Members of the military